yunji-seo/yunji-seo.github.io/_projects/2_project.md

 ---
 layout: page
-title: A Proposal for New Late-Night Bus Routes in Seoul Based on Taxi O/D and Service Shadow Area Analysis
+title: "A Proposal for New Late-Night Bus Routes in Seoul Based on Taxi O/D and Service Shadow Area Analysis"
 description: Fall 2022
 img: assets/img/proj/2-1.png
 importance: 1